Microchip-MPLAB-Harmony/core_apps_sam_a5d2/apps/fs/emmc_sdmmc_fat_multi_disk/readme.md

 1. **NOTE: To run this demo successfully, on board eMMC device should have a valid FAT partition**
 2. Build the application using its IDE
-3. Copy the output binary (named 'harmony.bin') onto the SD Card (Refer to the 'Setting up hardware' section above for setting up the SD card)
-4. Insert the SD card into SDMMC slot on the board (Refer to the 'Setting up hardware' section for the correct SDMMC slot)
-5. Reset the board to run the application
-6. The LED is turned ON if there was no error during creating the directory and copying the file into it
+3. The LED is turned ON if there was no error during creating the directory and copying the file into it

 Refer to the following table for LED name: